-- VT7.6.1 A student who has not successfully completed any subject after two periods of registration for that subject shall only be permitted to register for that subject at the discretion of the Departmental Appeal Committee (Constitutes of HOD and I Senior Staff).
-A subject for which a student de-registers after the last day of the first term in each semester shall count as a period of registration.) - VT7.6.2 A student who has been refused permission to re-register for a subject in terms of Rule 2.3a will not be permitted to register for any other subject in that qualification.
-A student will thereby be unable to complete the qualification - VT7.6.3 A student who has not completed the National Diploma within five years of the first registration, may, at the discretion of the Departmental Appeal Committee, be refused permission to re-register, or may be accepted subject to special conditions. - VT7.6.4 A student wishing to appeal to the Faculty Board of Arts and design against the application of this rule must submit to the Faculty Officer a statement in which he or she explains the reasons for the appeal.
+VT7.6.1 A student who has not successfully completed any subject after two periods of registration for that subject shall only be permitted to register for that subject at the discretion of the Departmental Appeal Committee.

+(A subject for which a student de-registers after the last day of the first term in each semester shall count as a period of registration.)

+VT7.6.2 A student who has been refused permission to re-register for a subject in terms of Rule VT 7.6.1 will not be permitted to register for any other subject in that qualification.
+A student will thereby be unable to complete the qualification

+VT7.6.3 A student who has not completed the National Diploma within six years of the first registration, may, at the discretion of the Departmental Appeal Committee, be refused permission to re-register, or may be accepted subject to special conditions.

+VT7.6.4 A student wishing to appeal to the Faculty Board of Arts against the application of this rule must submit to the Faculty Officer a statement in which he or she explains the reasons for the appeal.